|

 translations of Mesopotamian literary clay tablets

-written in Akkadian. |
+written in Akkadian |

 |